 The daunting relocation project was not without some challenges, but it was ultimately successful.
 Beets ran the gold dredge for several months during the most recent mining season.

-“Now we have it running, in 2015, and the steel and everything is still as good as the day it came out of the factory, believe it or not,” Beets says.
+“Now we have it running and the steel and everything is still as good as the day it came out of the factory, believe it or not,” Beets says.
 “This year was trial and error and it did very well, so we have most of the bugs out.”

 A versatile solution for many needs

-While the dredge is successfully up and running at its new site, the crew encounters maintenance and repair needs on an almost daily basis.
-That’s just part of life when mining with large equipment on a demanding 24/7 schedule to take advantage of the short mining season in the Yukon.
+While the dredge is successfully up and running, the crew encounters maintenance and repair needs on an almost daily basis.
+That’s just part of life when mining on a demanding 24/7 schedule to take advantage of the short mining season in the Yukon.

 To help the crew complete the varied repair and maintenance needs, Beets mounted a Big Blue 800 engine-driven welder/generator on the dredge.
-Because the dredge is floating on water, it’s difficult to run lines across the pond for machines such as welders and air compressors.
+Because the dredge is floating on water, it’s difficult to run lines across the pond for machines.
 Having one machine that covers welding, power generation and compressed air requirements reduces the need to have a separate air compressor or generator on the dredge and gives the team flexibility.

 “The biggest advantage is the combination of air and welding — having that in one machine — and the amount of power that it’s got,” Beets says.
 “That’s the only machine on deck.
 The Big Blue is going to do all the work on that dredge.”